 Fannie Mae and the lender may either execute a separate, stand-alone Master Agreement covering delivery of the specific mortgage loans or incorporate the delivery terms for the mortgage loans by amending an existing Master Agreement.

-Fannie Mae reserves the right to cease approving lenders for or accepting deliveries of any or all of the mortgage loan types listed above from any or all lenders, such as second mortgage loans.
+Fannie Mae reserves the right to cease approving lenders for or accepting deliveries of any or all of the mortgage loan types listed above from any or all lenders.
 The decision to no longer accept deliveries may result in an amendment to, or the termination of the related delivery terms in the Master Agreement.
 Fannie Mae will provide the affected lender(s) with reasonable notice of this decision.
 If the decision affects a lender's ability to fulfill any required mandatory delivery amount under its Master Agreement, Fannie Mae will consider alternatives through which the lender can fulfill its delivery obligation.

 The table below provides references to the Announcements that have been issued that are related to this topic.